 - Warm water with lemon

-Endometrial Biopsy: Depending on the reason for previous IVF cycle failures, your fertility specialist might suggest consideration of an endometrial biopsy.
+Endometrial Biopsy: Depending on the reason for previous IVF cycle failures, your fertility specialist might suggest the consideration of an endometrial biopsy.

 Tips for After Frozen Embryo Transfer